Some of Our Favorite DC-Area Restaurants Are Now Offering Takeout and Delivery

 Queen’s English

 This Hong Kong-inspired Columbia restaurant is serving takeout dinners for two ($52) Tuesday through Saturday from 5:30 to 9 PM.
-The current menu features soy-braised enoki mushrooms (a highlight of the regular dinner menu), plus Chinese broccoli with cured duck-egg yolk and pork collar or duck with Chinese hot mustard.
+One menu featured soy-braised enoki mushrooms (a highlight of the regular dinner menu), plus Chinese broccoli with cured duck-egg yolk and pork collar or duck with Chinese hot mustard.
 Text your name and preferred pick-up time to Sarah Thompson, 757-301-1889.
 Venmo your payment to @queensenglish.

 Reveler’s Hour

 The new wine bar/restaurant from the Tail Up Goat team is doing curbside pickup between 5 and 8:30 PM.
-Tonight’s menu features a grilled half chicken with baked beans and collards, a grilled New York strip, the regular menu’s pastas, and snacks like cheese and crackers.
+The menu will be updated each day.
 Text your order to 202-270-8382.

 Reverie

-Johnny Spero’s luxe take on a Big Mac, decked out with miso-cured cucumbers, buttery onions, and smoked cheddar, is one of our favorites dishes of 2019.
-Now, you can get it for takeout, along with his $115 family-style roasted duck, which he wraps up into a foil swan.
-The latter comes with a duck confit katsu sando and a shaved fennel salad.
-Order through the restaurant (202-808-2952) Tuesday through Saturday nights.
+Johnny Spero’s luxe take on a Big Mac, decked out with miso-cured cucumbers, buttery onions, and smoked cheddar, was one of our favorite dishes of 2019.
+Now, you can get it for takeout, along with his family-style roasted duck, which he wraps up into a foil swan.
+Check out the menu on the restaurant’s Instagram, and order by calling 202-808-2952 Tuesday through Saturday nights.

 Tail Up Goat

 The Adams Morgan hotspot is starting curbside pickup.
-Tonight’s specials: prime rib or hen of the woods mushrooms with hollandaise.
+Recent specials include prime rib or hen of the woods mushrooms with hollandaise; they’ll update the menu daily.

 Thamee